protoncr/tourmaline/README.md

 client.poll
 ```

-## Development
+## Roadmap

-This currently supports the following features:
+The following features are/will be implemented:

+- [x] HTTP/HTTP Proxies
 - [x] Client API
   - [x] Implementation examples
   - [x] Handlers for commands, queries, and more